A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Separation

 We proceed symmetrically for any $\hat u'_i$ in $\hat K$ at "distance" $\leq 1$ from some $\bar{\hat u}[j]$: by definition of $\hat K$ there must be some $v$ and $u'_i$ such that $\hat u'_i = [u'_i,v]_\approx$, $\bar{\hat u}[j] = [\bar u[j],v]_\approx$, and $u'_i$, $\bar u[j]$ are at "distance" $\leq 1$ in $K$.
 We then continue with $K,\bar u[i\mapcoord u'_i]$ and $\hat K,\bar{\hat u}[i\mapsto \hat u'_i]$, of the required form.

-We can then repeat the same strategy ad aeternam, showing that $K,\bar u \pebblebisim{k} \hat K,\bar{\hat u}$. \end{proof} Finally, observe that $(T,\bagmap)$ and $\hat K$ are countable if $K$ is countable. \end{proof} \AP As is the case of $\ICPDL$, $\CPDLp$ is definable in Least Fixed Point logic, and thus it inherits the Löwenheim-Skolem ""countable model property"": if a $\CPDLp$ "formula" is satisfiable, it is satisfiable in a countable "structure@@kripke".
-We therefore obtain the following corollary from \Cref{prop:treewidth-k-unravelling} and \Cref{them:bisim-charac}. \begin{corollary} For every $k\geq 2$, $\CPDLg{\Tw}$ has the ``\,""$\Tw$-model property""'': if a formula $\phi \in \CPDLg{\Tw}$ is satisfiable, then it is satisfiable in a countable "Kripke structure" of "tree-width@@structure" at most $k$. \end{corollary}
+We can then repeat the same strategy ad aeternam, showing that $K,\bar u \pebblebisim{k} \hat K,\bar{\hat u}$. \end{proof} Finally, observe that $(T,\bagmap)$ and $\hat K$ are countable if $K$ is countable.
+The fact that it has a "good" "tree decomposition" immediately follows from \cite[Lemma 4.1]{DBLP:journals/jsyml/GollerLL09}, which shows that every countable "tree decomposition" of "width" $k$ can be transformed into one which is "good". \end{proof} \AP As is the case of $\ICPDL$, $\CPDLp$ is definable in Least Fixed Point logic, and thus it inherits the Löwenheim-Skolem ""countable model property"": if a $\CPDLp$ "formula" is satisfiable, it is satisfied in a countable "structure@@kripke".
+We therefore obtain the following corollary from \Cref{prop:treewidth-k-unravelling} and \Cref{them:bisim-charac}. \begin{corollary} For every $k\geq 2$, $\CPDLg{\Tw}$ has the ``\,""$\Tw$-model property""'': if a formula $\phi \in \CPDLg{\Tw}$ is satisfiable, then it is satisfied in a countable "Kripke structure" of "tree-width@@structure" at most $k$. \end{corollary}

 We can now proceed to the proof of \Cref{thm:separation}. \begin{proof}[Proof of \Cref{thm:separation}] Let $k\geq 2$.
-Observe that the "$(k+1)$-clique formula" $\xi_{k+1} \in \CPDLg{\Tw[k]}$ implies that there exists a directed $(k+1)$-clique of $a$'s starting from the current "world", and it is trivially satisfiable in a directed $(k+1)$-clique "structure@@kripke".
+Observe that the "$(k+1)$-clique formula" $\xi_{k+1} \in \CPDLg{\Tw[k]}$ implies that there exists a directed $(k+1)$-clique of $a$'s starting from the current "world", and it is trivially satisfied in a directed $(k+1)$-clique "structure@@kripke".
 However, there cannot be any $(k+1)$-cliques in a "structure@@kripke" of "tree-width" $\leq k-1$.
-Hence, in light of \Cref{cor:treewidth-k-model-property}, $\xi_k$ cannot be expressed in $\CPDLg{\Tw[k-1]}$. \end{proof}
+Hence, in light of \Cref{cor:treewidth-k-model-property}, $\xi_{k+1}$ cannot be expressed in $\CPDLg{\Tw[k-1]}$. \end{proof}

 \begin{remark} While \Cref{prop:treewidth-k-unravelling} works for every $k \geq 2$, it does not follow that $\CPDLg{\Tw[1]}$ has the "$\Tw[1]$-model property", because the characterization between $\pebblebisim{k}$ and $\CPDLg{\Tw[k-1]}$ of \Cref{them:bisim-charac} holds only for $k\geq 3$.
 In fact, since $\CPDLg{\Tw[1]} \langsemequiv \CPDLg{\Tw[2]}$ by \Cref{thm:ICPDL_equals_TW1_equals_TW2}, the "$3$-clique formula" is actually expressible in $\CPDLg{\Tw[1]}$. \end{remark}